Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Search/Offline geocode/README.md

 ## How to use the sample

-Type the address in the Search menu option or select from the list to geocode the address and view the result on the map.
+Type the address in the text field or tap the arrow on the right and select from the list to geocode the address and view the result on the map.
 Tap the location you want to reverse geocode.
-Tap-hold and drag the pin on the map to get real-time geocoding.
+Tap and hold to create a pin on the map  and pan while holding to get real-time geocoding.

 ## How it works